Indrajeet-Badhel/Indrajeet-Badhel/README.md

 - 🌱 I’m currently learning **JavaScript (Advanced)** and **Node.js** to enhance my web development skills.
 - I'm also exploring Blockchain and Ros
-- I'm also learning for app development also
+- I'm also learning for app development too
 - 🚀 My goal is to secure a **paid internship** and work towards a **50+ LPA placement**.
 - 🎯 Actively working on innovative projects like **anti-sleep tracking devices for drivers** and **smart electric boards**.
 - 🛠️ All of my projects are available at [**GitHub**](https://github.com/Indrajeet-Badhel).